frossm/rpncalc/mdbook/src/Chapters/MemoryCommands.md

 # Memory Commands

 The memory capabilities are fairly flexible.
 By default, there are 10 memory slots you can use (numbers 0 - 9).
-This amount can be increased with the `-m NumSlots` command.
-But be aware, that if you use the `-m` command, it only applies for that instance.
+This amount can be increased with the `set memslots` command.
+If you increase or decrease the number of memory slots, it is persistent across RPNCalc executions.
+You can change it as will, but if you decrease the number of slots, anything held in the "no longer there" slots will be discarded.

+For example, say you `set memslots 20` and store values in all of them.
+If you later `set memslots 10`, the values in the upper 10 slots will be gone.

+The operational command `reset` will set the number of memory slots back to the default of 10.

 The basic need to is to save a value from the current `line1` into a memory slot and copy it back later.
 The memory slots are saved between program executions so if you need it in a later session, it will be there.
 It's saved in the Java preferences system as discussed earlier.